raspberrypilearning/lamp-web-server-with-wordpress/en/step_2.md

 language: bash
 line_numbers: false
 ---
-sudo apt-get install apache2 -y
+sudo apt install apache2 -y
 --- /code ---

 **Tip:** If you see an error, make sure you are using the latest version of Raspberry Pi OS.